Aiden0526/tot-llm/README.md

 Make sure you have those packages ready before running the script.
 You can install them by this terminal command:

 '''
-pip install openai pandas json or concurrent retrying argparse
+pip install openai pandas json os concurrent retrying argparse
 '''